 We rely on our third-party providers to implement effective security measures and identify and correct for any such failures, deficiencies or breaches.
 If we or our third-party providers fail to maintain or protect our information technology systems and data integrity effectively or fail to anticipate, plan for or manage significant disruptions to our information technology systems, we or our third-party providers could have difficulty preventing, detecting and controlling such cyber-attacks and any such attacks could result in the losses described above as well as disputes with physicians, patients and our partners, regulatory sanctions or penalties, increases in operating expenses, expenses or lost revenue or other adverse consequences, any of which could have a material adverse effect on our business, results of operations, financial condition, prospects and cash flows.
 Any failure by such third parties to prevent or mitigate security breaches or improper access to or disclosure of such information could have similarly adverse consequences for us.
 If we are unable to prevent or mitigate the impact of such security or data privacy breaches, we could be exposed to litigation and governmental investigations, which could lead to a potential disruption to our business.
-By way of example, the California Consumer Privacy Act ("CCPA") creates individual privacy rights for California consumers and increases the privacy and security obligations of entities handling certain personal data.
+By way of example, the California Consumer Privacy Act ("CCPA"), as amended by the California Privacy Rights Ac,t creates individual privacy rights for California consumers and increases the privacy and security obligations of entities handling certain personal data.
 The CCPA provides for civil penalties for violations, as well as a private right of action for data breaches that is expected to increase data breach litigation.

-Further, the California Privacy Rights Act ("CPRA") was passed by California voters on November 3, 2020.
-The CPRA, which entered into force on January 1, 2023, creates additional obligations with respect to processing and storing personal information.
 Additionally, some observers have noted that the CCPA and CPRA could mark the beginning of a trend toward more stringent privacy legislation in the United States, which could increase our potential liability and adversely affect our business.
 Already, in the United States, we have witnessed significant developments at the state level.
-For example, on March 2, 2021, Virginia enacted the Consumer Data Protection Act (the "CDPA") and, on July 8, 2021, Colorado's governor signed the Colorado Privacy Act ("CPA"), into law.
-The CDPA became effective January 1, 2023, and the Colorado Data Privacy Act will become effective July 1, 2023.
-Moreover, on March 24, 2022, Utah's governor signed the Utah Consumer Privacy Act ("UCPA") into law.
-The UCPA will take effect on December 31, 2023.
-Further, on April 28, the Connecticut state legislature passed "An Act Concerning Personal Data Privacy and Online Monitoring," which will take effect on July 1, 2023, Iowa recently passed its own similar consumer privacy law, which enters into force on January 1, 2025, and Indiana recently passed its own data privacy law ("The Indiana Consumer Data Protection Act") on May 1, 2023, which enters into force on January 1, 2026.
+Laws similar to the CCPA have been passed in Montana, Texas, Iowa, Indiana, Tennessee, Connecticut, Colorado, Utah, and Virginia.
 While these new state laws incorporate many similar concepts, there are also several key differences in the scope, application, and enforcement of the law that will change the operational practices of regulated businesses.
 The new laws will, among other things, impact how regulated businesses collect and process personal sensitive data, conduct data protection assessments, transfer personal data to affiliates, and respond to consumer rights requests.

 In addition, a number of other states have proposed new privacy laws, some of which are similar to the above discussed recently passed laws.
 Such proposed legislation, if enacted, may add additional complexity, variation in requirements, restrictions and potential legal risk, require additional investment of resources in compliance programs, impact strategies and the availability of previously useful data and could result in increased compliance costs and/or changes in business practices and policies.
 The existence of comprehensive privacy laws in different states in the country would make our compliance obligations more complex and costly and may increase the likelihood that we may be subject to enforcement actions or otherwise incur liability for noncompliance.
-At the federal level, there is a bipartisan bill being debated.
-This proposed legislation, the American Data Privacy and Protection Act, if passed, would help to streamline certain of our privacy obligations, but would also introduce new stringent privacy and data security obligations that would apply to personal data collected from throughout the United States.
+At the federal level, there is discussion of a new comprehensive data privacy law which, if passed, would help to streamline certain of our privacy obligations but would also introduce new stringent privacy and data security obligations that would apply to personal data collected from throughout the United States.